rachfop/takomo-docs/docs/stacks/configuring-stacks.md

   - stacks
 ---

-You create a configuration file to `stacks` directory for each stack you want to manage with Takomo.
-Configuration files are in **YAML** format and should contain configuration needed to deploy the corresponding stacks.
+You create a configuration file in the `stacks` directory for each stack you want to manage with Takomo.
+Configuration files are in **YAML** format and should contain the configuration needed to deploy the corresponding stacks.

 :::important
 Takomo uses **.yml** file extension with YAML files.